 This qualification should be presented for HE admission in conjunction with other qualifications.

-The qualification will not have given learners experience of external or synoptic assessment.
+The qualification will not have given students experience of external or synoptic assessment.

 Certification is on completion of the qualification.
 This is usually in the summer.